 Since stabilization can be moved across crossings without changing the Legendrian knot type, it is enough to discuss cases shown in Figure \ref{fig:CostLR11} and Figure \ref{fig:CostLR12}.
-For the case shown in Figure \ref{fig:CostLR11}, then the front projection $F$ obtained by adding two cusps to $F_0$ is connected to $F_1$ by an LR2 move followed by an LR1 move.
+For the case shown in Figure \ref{fig:CostLR11}, the front projection $F$ obtained by adding two cusps to $F_0$ is connected to $F_1$ by an LR2 move followed by an LR1 move.
 This Legendrian isotopy connecting $F$ and $F_1$ is supported within $Q.$ In the second case when $F_0$ and $F_1$ are connected by R1 move as shown in Figure \ref{fig:CostLR12}, the Legendrian isotopy supported within $Q$ is obtained by stabilizing $F_0$ three times.

-\textit{(ii) Conversion of R2 move into a sequence of LR moves.}
+\textit{(ii) Conversion of R2 move into a sequence of LR-moves.}

 Consider front projections $F_0$ and $F_1$ that are connected by an R2 move in a disc $Q$ and are identical outside $Q$.
-We consider two cases as shown in Figure \ref{fig:CostLR21} and Figure \ref{fig:CostLR22}.
+There are only two cases up to Legendrian isotopy, either the two strands are vertical or non-vertical within $Q$.
+Therefore, we consider two cases as shown in Figure \ref{fig:CostLR21} and Figure \ref{fig:CostLR22}.
 All possible front projections $F_0$ and $F_1$ that are connected by a horizontal R2 move can be obtained by stabilizing $F_0$ and $F_1$ shown in Figure \ref{fig:CostLR22} and the cases for the vertical R2 move can be exhausted by stabilizing the fronts shown in Figure \ref{fig:CostLR21}.
 Both of these figures prove the existence of Legendrian isotopies between $F_1$ and $F$ supported within $Q$.

-\textit{(iii) Conversion of R3 move into a sequence of LR moves.}
+\textit{(iii) Conversion of R3 move into a sequence of LR-moves.}